OneSignal/OneSignal-Cordova-SDK/CONTRIBUTING.md

 If your proposed contribution is a small bug fix, please feel free to create your own fork of the repository and create a pull request.

-If your contribution would _break_ or _change_ the functionality of the SDK, please reach out to us on (contact) before you put in a lot of effort into a change we may not be able to use.
+If your contribution would _break_ or _change_ the functionality of the SDK, please reach out to us before you put in a lot of effort into a change we may not be able to use.
 We try our best to make sure that the SDK remains stable so that developers do not have to continually change their code, however some breaking changes _are_ desirable, so please get in touch to discuss your idea before you put in a lot of effort.

 #### Before Submitting A Bug Report
 Before creating bug reports, please check this list of steps to follow.